Valencia's International College Program with Academic Training at the Walt Disney World© Resort

 Program Amendments

-• Changes to the J category are not permitted unless you can demonstrate the change is a continuation of the original J objective.
+Changes to the J category are not permitted unless the change is a continuation of the original J objective.

-• Changes in program activities are not permitted without prior ARO approval.
-The exchange visitor must inform their ARO of any of the following changes: funding, worksite location, supervisor’s name, and department changes.
+Changes in program activities are not permitted without prior ARO approval.
+The exchange visitor must inform their ARO of any changes in funding, worksite location, supervisor’s name, or department.

 Checking In